The-Huginn/party-game/tasks/README.md

 ## Required parameters
 * "task" - String description of task what to do.
 Can contain special values, which are processed before posting with following format: \<parameter>, few current options\

-  *  \<timer> - requires parameter "timer".
-Displays the number representation of parameter
+  *  \<timer> - Displays the number representation of parameter "timer".
   *  \<n> - where n is an integer from total number of players - 1.
 This randomly selects another player, who is not on turn.

 ## Optional parameters